finalfusion/finalfusion-rust/README.md

 variety of features.
 Additionally, the fastText, word2vec and GloVe file formats are also supported.

+`finalfusion` is API stable since 0.11.0.
+However, we cannot tag version 1 yet, because several dependencies that are exposed through the API have not reached version 1 (particularly `ndarray` and `rand`).
+Future 0.x releases of `finalfusion` will be used to accomodate updates of these dependencies.

 ## Usage

 To make `finalfusion` available in your crate, simply place the following